 '''

 $ datalad save -m "add note on DataLad's procedures"

 add(ok): notes.txt (file)

 save(ok): . (dataset)

-action summary:

-add (ok: 1)

-save (ok: 1)

 '''

 This has been a substantial amount of information regarding various configuration types, methods, and files.
 After this lecture, you have greatly broadened your horizon about configurations of datasets: